-At VWD we use 'bond-based option training', which means simply that the dog chooses to participate in training sessions, or indeed any interaction with their care-giver.
+At VWD we use 'bond-based option learning', which means simply that the dog chooses to participate in training sessions, or indeed any interaction with their care-giver.
 This forms a bond of trust with the dog from the very beginning.

 Offering this kind of empowerment to our dogs means that we can build a level of trust with them not previously seen.
 Their focus on us is increased, and their tolerance of uncomfortable situations or scenarios is much improved, compared to dogs not trained using choice.
 This provides us with the kind of temperamental stability and trust that a dog for mental health needs to have in order to be most effective to a Veteran.